Saratov Saratov Oblast, Russia Travel Guide

 Consider Volgograd (for WWII history), Kazan (for a blend of Russian and Tatar cultures), or Samara (another major Volga city).

-If you enjoyed Khvalynsky National Park, consider more remote destinations like the Caucasus region or Lake Baikal.
+If you enjoyed Khvalynsky National Park, consider more remote places such as the Caucasus region or Lake Baikal.

 Combine your Saratov visit with a multi-day Volga River cruise, or explore the Golden Ring cities.